Wotcnt/Polyrifringence-Engine/README.md

 ---

-- Contributions that remove, obscure, or intentionally subvert the symbolic or ethical structure of the system may be **publicly rejected or critiqued**.
+> Contributions that remove, obscure, or intentionally subvert the symbolic or ethical structure of the system may be **publicly rejected or critiqued**.
+>
+> Outcomes are shaped by **wilful observation and intent**.
+>
-- Outcomes are shaped by **wilful observation and intent**.
-Engagement is reflective: how one interacts with the system influences how the system reflects back.
+> Engagement is reflective: how one interacts with the system influences how the system reflects back.
+>
-- Acceptance is not guaranteed; review is part of the research process, not a gatekeeping mechanism.
+> Acceptance is not guaranteed; review is part of the research process, not a gatekeeping mechanism.
+>
+> For questions, discussion, or submission guidance;
+>

-For questions, discussion, or submission guidance, contact 👤 **@MMMDcreator** on [X.com](https://x.com/MMMDcreator), or engage through the channels outlined above.
+> contact 👤 **@MMMDcreator** on [X.com](https://x.com/MMMDcreator), or engage through the channels outlined above.
+>
 > This is not a closed system - but it is a **coherent one**.
 > Creation here is an act of alignment, not extraction.